bwiens/spoonacular-ui/README.md

 1. Come up with a better way to check for legitimate ingredients such as "Salt" vs "Sal" in select_ingredients.
 2. When liking the recipe for 4-Ingredient Dark Chocolate Fudgesicles, it seems to crash the API when calling mealplanner/shopping-list/compute for its missing ingredients -- come up with an error check for this.
+3. Add Unit Tests for the de-coupled methods.